alexpawlowski/markdown-cv/index.md

 __Toyota Motors North America__ Energy and Environmental Research Intern - Designed a GUI for a modeling program and visualized data on CAFE compliance (Washington, DC)

 `2011-13`
 __Virginia Department of Transportation__ Transportation Planning and Land Development Intern - Redesigned database and GUI for internal tracking; Visualized historical data on annual high occupancy vehicle lane data collection.
+(Suffolk, VA)

 ## Links